|Full Name||Luke Procter|

 |Lancashire||Academy 2007, Scholarship 2008.
 Debut 2009 (One-day) 2010 (first-class)|

-With loss of form and injury hitting Peter Mooresí plans, he threw Procter in at the deep end during an LV= County Championship match against Worcestershire towards the end of August after returning from nearly two months out with a torn side muscle.
+With loss of form and injury hitting Peter Mooresís plans, he threw Procter in at the deep end during a County Championship match against Worcestershire towards the end of August after returning from nearly two months out with a torn side muscle.

 And despite only scoring 16, he showed enough signs of promise during a 50-ball stay at the crease to keep his place for the last three matches of the season, in which he scored 30 against Middlesex at Lordís and 36 against Surrey at Liverpool.

-He admitted at the end of the campaign that he is keen to keep his place at the top of the order rather than moving back down it.
-He is preparing for the 2013 summer with a winter of grade cricket in Perth.
+He admitted at the end of the campaign that he was keen to keep his place at the top of the order rather than moving back down it.
+And that he did for the start of 2013.

 Procter started the 2011 campaign - his second as a professional - with the aim of trying to cement his place in Lancashire's limited overs teams, accepting that anything else he achieved would be a bonus.